blancambarrufet/tripPlanner/README.md

 ### API Keys Not Working

-1. Verify the `.env` file exists in the `tripplanner` directory
+1. Verify the `scripts/config.js` file exists
-2. Check that all variables are set correctly (no quotes needed)
+2. Check that all variables are set correctly in the CONFIG object
-3. Make sure there are no extra spaces around the `=` sign
+3. Make sure the file is valid JavaScript (no syntax errors)
-4. Restart your web server after updating `.env`
+4. Restart your web server after updating `config.js`
 5. Check browser console for specific error messages
+6. Ensure `config.js` is loaded before `main.js` in your HTML files

 ### Weather Not Loading